 Carmen Bray is director of communications for Western Pennsylvania Conservancy and has 22 years of experience in nonprofit and government communications and public relations.
 She has worked in the conservation industry since 2010.
 She has extensive experience in a variety of communications disciplines, including media relations, crisis communications, public relations, communications marketing, social media, websites and advertising.

-Carolyn Waldron is Midwest director of the Land Trust Alliance, leading programs that serve 170 community-based land trusts in a 13-state region.
-She has more than 25 years of experience in natural resources conservation and advocacy, working at the state, regional, and national levels.
-Carolyn has led projects to conserve large ecosystems including the Florida Everglades, the Okefenokee ecosystem, the Oregon territorial sea and the Hoosier National Forest.
-Previously, Carolyn directed the Environmental Law Program at the Indiana University Maurer School of Law and served as an adjunct professor with the Indiana University School of Public and Environmental Affairs.
-While at IU, she worked with the Indiana land trust community to develop a conservation funding campaign.
-Carolyn also served as a vice president with National Wildlife Federation, where she led their national wetlands conservation policy program and southeast region.
-She has worked for environmental consulting firms, including ICF Incorporated in Virginia and KERAMIDA Environmental in Indianapolis.
-Carolyn began her career in conservation as a volunteer leader in Indiana and has served as a board director of several nonprofit organizations.
-In the 1980s, she and others collaborated to establish the Hoosier Environmental Council, one of the state’s first professionally-run environmental advocacy organizations.
+Carolyn Waldron is Midwest Director of the Land Trust Alliance, leading programs that serve 170 community-based land trusts in a 13-state region.
+She has 30 years of experience in natural resources conservation and advocacy.
+Carolyn has led projects to conserve large ecosystems from the Florida Everglades and Okefenokee ecosystem to the Hoosier National Forest and Oregon sea.
+Previously, Carolyn directed the Environmental Law Program and served as an adjunct professor at Indiana University, and, while there, worked with the state land trust community to develop a conservation funding campaign.
+As a vice president with National Wildlife Federation, she led its national wetlands conservation policy program and southeast region.
+At ICF Incorporated, she managed U.S. EPA projects to involve the public in addressing environmental challenges.
 Carolyn holds an MPA in environmental policy and policy analysis and a BA in environmental studies and fine arts from Indiana University.

 Cassandra Pallai is the geospatial program manager for the Chesapeake Conservancy’s Conservation Innovation Center, a non-profit organization based in Annapolis, MD that empowers partner organizations with innovative data, analyses, and tools for improving management outcomes.
 She collaborates with government agencies, universities, other NGOs, and private businesses to understand challenges and explore ways to advance the efficiency and effectiveness of conservation and restoration programs.